 Fortunately, I did find the Center for Innovative Research in Cyberlearning (CIRCL) website that offered resources for higher education.
 One useful resource on the CIRCL website is the CyberLearning Community Report which highlights examples of integrating the latest innovations in learning science into computer science instruction.

-The CIRCLE website also led me to the EdSurge website for higher education.
+The CIRCL website also led me to the EdSurge website for higher education.
 This site provides me with news and networks to explore the future of technology in higher education.
 I have subscribed to the EdSurge weekly newsletter to get updates on learning technology for higher education.
 I have already found posts and articles specific to my situation – even an article on how community colleges are the next frontier for digital innovation in education.

 I now feel that I have a good handle on learning resources for online instruction in computer science.
 The next step is to figure how to become a leader at my community college in adopting online learning technology.
 In my readings, I came across an inspiring video about how a leadership team at the Coachella Valley high school broke down the barriers to digital transformation through stakeholder communication, along with how they funded a mobile learning initiative.